Skip to main content

 “He taught me not all Goras are bad people.”
 Mohini would agree.
 Pyari Mohan never questioned her beyond that and Mohini never explained herself.
 Their deal was strictly business.
 Mohini tried to look for Kalyani and Sharat once she settled in Calcutta but she could not find them.
 Little did she know they lived in Medinipur until she saw the newspaper.

-“I have joined the Congress,” Jatin spoke.
+“I have joined the Congress,” Jatin said.
 “If things go well, I will be a candidate in the first democratic election.”

 “What’s wrong?”
 Kalyani asked her sister, tapping her shoulder as she narrowed her brows some more.